djalbat/the-occam-user-manual/content/understanding-grammars/left-recursion.md

 Furthermore, a little practice is all that suffices before it becomes straightforward to work out where problems lie.

 Lastly, the other type of error that arises is when complex parts cannot be rewritten.
-Again we alter the second definition of the `expression` rule to demonstrate:
+Again the second definition of the `expression` rule is altered in order to demonstrate:

 ```
 expression ::= "(" expression ")"